 A gastrotomy is made with a cutting linear stapler (figure 1) or electrocautery for the intragastric introduction of the circular stapler instrument through the anterior gastric wall at right angles to and about 3 to 5 cm proximal to the staple line closure of the distal stomach (figure 2).

-The closed end of the stomach is reflected to the left, and the posterior ...
+The closed end of the stomach is reflected ...